followcrom/followcrom/README.md

-# 👋 Greetings!
-I'm followCrom
+# 👋 Greetings from followCrom

 ## ⚙️ From Spinning Decks to Spinning Up Servers: A DJ's Journey into Development 🤹